PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

 ### Compile and Run

 !!!
 Note
-    For Python, we need to update the `CMakeLists.txt` file to include our new program.
-Add the following line to the `CMakeLists.txt` file:
+    For Python, we need to update the `setup.py` file in the ROS 2 package to include our new program.
+Add the following line in the`console_scripts` section of the `setup.py` file:

     ```python
     entry_points={
             'console_scripts': [
-                    'talker = py_pubsub.publisher_member_function:main',
+                    'move_robot = test_publisher.robot_publisher:main',
             ],
     },
     ```